Christmas will be upon us very soon, with only two weeks left until it is time to give – and hopefully also to receive – gifts.

 MICHAEL METCALFE’S RECOMMENDED READ:

 Michael, whose many skills include a specialisation in reading ancient Greek and Latin inscriptions, has lived and worked in both Greece and Italy.
-He has developed our entire programme of escorted tours and cruises in Italy, although his interests reach far beyond that area.
+He has developed our entire programme of tours in Italy, although his interests reach far beyond that area.
 Currently he leads all our Italian tours, and is engaged in setting up additional ones.
 His recommendation is very directly related to one of the many highlights on our Cruising the Amalfi Coast tour, which he will be leading in September 2014.

 Life and Death in Pompeii and Herculaneum, by Paul Roberts, British Museum Press 2013.